About Public Space Protection Orders (PSPOs)

 Reporting dog fouling

-We encourage you to report dog fouling as this will help us to identify hot spot areas and our enforcement teams will be able to take a more targeted approach.
+We encourage you to report dog fouling as this will help us to identify hot spot areas and our Locality teams will be able to take a more targeted approach.

 Further information is available about who to contact and how to report dog fouling.